Geographical distribution of French speakers: Europe

-Andorra

 Belgium

 In Belgium, French is an official language in Wallonia and Brussels.
 French is the primary language of Wallonia (excluding a part of the East Cantons, which are German-speaking) and in the Brussels-Capital Region, where it is spoken by the majority of the population often as their primary language.
 In the Flemish Region French is not an official language, with the exception of a dozen municipalities with language facilities for French speakers along borders with the Walloon and Brussels-Capital regions.

 In total, native French speakers make up about 38% of the country's population.
 Including speakers of French as a second language, about 72% of the Belgian population can speak French.

 France

-French formally became the official language of France in 1992, but the ordinance of Villers-Cotterêts made it mandatory for legal documents in 1539.
-France mandates the use of French in official government publications and public education except in specific cases (though these dispositions are often ignored) and legal contracts; advertisements must bear a translation of foreign words.
+French formally became the official language of France in 1992.
+As it is the country where French began, it has 95.8% of people speak French.

+Germany

+In Germany, in 2024 there are 6% of people who speak French.
+It is the 11th country of speakers in Europe.